A car mechanic told me this everyday habit quietly damages my car

 4. Don’t ignore the battery and charging system in your vehicle.
 If you take frequent short trips, monitor your battery health.
 Many garages can also test it for you, and some batteries have a check function that indicates whether the battery is degraded or low on capacity.

-5. Lastly: listen to your car.
+5. Listen to your car.
 Paying attention to how your car sounds and feels can help identify problems early.
 New or unusual noises, vibrations, or changes in how the vehicle responds can indicate that a component is not operating as intended.
 Addressing minor irregularities early can prevent them from developing into more serious, costly problems.